 Charmant Som from Porte d'Enclos, Valombré

 This walk is an excellent round which covers the best of Charmant Som, and it is strongly recommended.
 It is a long walk, but for the main it follows well constructed traditional paths and is easy going.
 The route starts from a little way up the Valombré road (map), below la Diat, makes its way up to the Col de la Charmette, swings round to ascend Charmant Som from the west, and returns to the car via Par les Dalles and le Collet.
-Although Charmant Som is a honey pot, save for the crowds on the summit, much of the route is on small paths and it is likely that you will meet few people en route.
+Although the summit of Charmant Som is a honey pot, most of the route is on small paths where you are unlikely to see many people.

 To find the parking place follow the D520b down the Gorge du Guiers Mort from la Diat.
 After 700 metres, immediately after the road crosses the river at the Pont du Grand Logis, a side road crosses the river again.
 Follow this for about 300 metres to a parking area for a dozen cars (780 m, grid ref.
 UTM 31T 71902 50250), just before a road barrier.

 We start by following the road up the valley, but this is no hardship as it's a beautiful valley and there is little traffic apart from the occasional monk pottering past in an ancient Fiat.
 After about 35 minutes, the Habert de la Malamille is passed.
 A few metres beyond the road turns to the right, and our track keeps straight on up the hill.
 A little way beyond a junction with a route to the left reached after ten minutes, the track develops into a path which ascends gently through the forest.
 As it climbs between the cliffs towards the col de la Cochette (1263 m), it develops into one of the finest paths in Chartreuse - a section of zigzags supported by dry stone walled banks.